AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/approve-unapprove-a-revenue-model/editing-your-approved-model.md

    >[!TIP]
    >
-   >If you make any changes to your stages, such as adding or merging them, make sure to change your Assignment Rules and Phases to reflect your edits.
+   >If you make any changes to your stages, such as adding or merging them, make sure to change your [!UICONTROL Assignment Rules] and Phases to reflect your edits.

 ## Unapproving Your Model {#unapproving-your-model}